cifkao/groove2groove/README.md

       ```
       This will also install the correct versions of Python and the CUDA and CuDNN libraries.

-   -  Using pip (you will need Python 3.6 or later, and a virtual environment is recommended):
+   -  Using pip (a virtual environment is recommended):
       ```sh
       pip install -r requirements.txt
       ```
+      You will need Python 3.6 because we use a version of TensorFlow which is not available from PyPI for more recent Python versions.

    The code has been tested with TensorFlow 1.12, CUDA 9.0 and CuDNN 7.6.0.
 Other versions of TensorFlow (1.x) may work too.

 2. Install the package with: